This article answers commonly asked questions about the commercial marketplace.

 - Owner: Can set up the payout account and tax profile.
 The user who accepted the Publisher Agreement becomes the Owner by default.

-Azure Active Directory (Azure AD) Global Admin permissions are necessary to create new user accounts or invite guest accounts in the underlying directory.
-Partner Center applies Azure AD to the identity model, and an organization's Azure AD instance is often managed and controlled by its IT or security teams.
+Microsoft Entra ID Global Admin permissions are necessary to create new user accounts or invite guest accounts in the underlying directory.
+Partner Center applies Microsoft Entra ID to the identity model, and an organization's Microsoft Entra instance is often managed and controlled by its IT or security teams.

 To learn more, see Assign users roles and permissions.